GuilhermeRossato/c-mnist-number-solve/README.md

 ## Building / Compilation

-I'm a simple guy and this is a simple project so I will not be using tools that create instructions that create build steps that create executables.
+I'm a simple guy and this is a simple project so I will not be using tools that create instructions that create build steps that run compilers that create executables from my code because I think that is disproportionate.

-So I will be compiling the project with the GNU Compiler Collection, which can be retrieved from the build-essentials package: `sudo apt install build-essential`.
+I will be compiling the project with the GNU Compiler Collection, which can be retrieved from the build-essentials package: `sudo apt install build-essential`.
+The command I use to compile is the following:

 ```
 gcc -Wfatal-errors -Ifann/include -lm -o ./main main.c